InternLM/StarBench/README.md

 ## 📊Results and Analysis
-Evaluation results of various models on STAR-Bench:
+Evaluation results of various models on STAR-Bench v0.5 are shown below.
+The leaderboard for v1.0 will be released soon.
 <p style="text-align: center;">
   <img src="assets/results.png" alt="Results" width="100%">
 </p>